mamoudoub/ser321-spring26B-mbah14/Assignment3/Task1/task1-starter/bug_report.md

-Absolutely!
-Here's the same **bug report** in proper Markdown formatting, ready to copy into your `bug_report.md` file:

 # Part B

 # StringConcatenation Debugging Exercise

 ## Overview
 The stringconcatenation service is implemented in both client and server, but has **4 bugs** that prevent it from working correctly according to the protocol specification.

 The Correct Protocol is in the README.md